What to buy a cyclist for Christmas...

 The design of the pendant is both simple and contemporary.

 We own the silver cycling cufflinks in the same design and can personally attest to the quality of the craftsmanship.
-Indeed we're so confident in the product, we stock it in our newly opened shop.

 You can also find more ideas for cycling gifts for women here.